AlabastTheSane/empyrean-modlist/What is Empyrean?.md

   providing some nice features for a character who doesn't enjoy civilization

 # Combat
   No fancy Souls-Style combat here.
-Valhalla Combat controls all of the combat options, enforcing stamina management and stagger.
-It is also possible for you to execute enemies (though this is unbound by default), though enemies can do the same to you.
+WIldcat Combat and Vigor control all of the combat options, enforcing stamina management and stagger.
 Dual Wield Blocking allows Spellsword builds to be possible, combined with Valhalla, and there is a host of animations, conditionally in or out of combat.

 # Enemies
   There are a few changes to how enemies work in Empyrean.
 Most notably, instead of being assigned base Skyrim values while the player makes use of all the Overhauls, enemies now **ALSO** make use of the overhauls, providing more challenge for the player.
 Enemies and dungeons have also been de-levelled, meaning